krushilnaik/krushilnaik/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-GraphQL
+NestJS
 - 😄 Pronouns: ... he/him/his
 - ⚡ Fun fact: ...
 I have a gaming laptop and a gaming monitor... but don't game
 - 💬 Ask me about ... smartphones